tf4ong/yolov3-tf2-sort/README.md

 Mice movements are often fast changing, therefore SORT often produces new identities for the same mouse.
 Taking advantage of known number of mice detected in the previous frames and that a new mouse can only enter at the designated location, we can therfore reassign new false positive identities to real identities generated from SORT.
-Here, employ a centroid tracking algorithm based on Euclidean distances.
+Here, a centroid tracking algorithm based on Euclidean distances is employed.
 A tutorial of centroid tracking can be found here [Link](https://www.pyimagesearch.com/2018/07/23/simple-object-tracking-with-opencv/)
 ###### RFID Identification and Verification
 - Current work in progress